rolldone/remote-pipeline/note.md

 - [WebhookHistory] : Fix ui/ux [Waiting]

+- [Files] : View the file if not binary like image, text [Waiting]

+- [ModalNewScheduler] : Enable dropdown cronjob can used, and check one time scheduler too

+- [QueueRecords] : Add checkbox can deleted queue record and queue record details

 ## Phase 4

+- [QueueRecord] : Add viewer as guest with or without create password

 - [TaskType] : Add webhook component post data on Task Item [Alpha]